 Remember, these are averages.
 If you’re sewing for a particular kid and can measure them or have someone else measure them, you’ll get the best results working with real numbers.

-Are you sewing skirts?
+As you’re figuring out the elastic waist – happen to be sewing skirts?
 See this post for average skirt lengths for girls!